Turbulence Scaling from Deep Learning Diffusion Generative Models: Results

 \subsection{Local Energy Dissipation}

 Finally, we assessed the local energy dissipation as detailed in eq.~\ref{mea} for $n=1$.
 This assessment was conducted over a sample of 150 images with random $x$ sampling.
 In Fig.~\ref{fig:energy_diss}, a comparison of the numerical simulation and the DDPM outcomes is presented.
 Notably, there's a consistent agreement between both datasets within the inertial range, aligning with theory (eq.~\ref{eq:led}).
+We observe a significant variance stemming from the limited number of samples available.
+However, the variance gradually diminishes as we approach the inertial range.